-Founded in 2014, University Veteran Services works to help those who have served our country to build meaningful relationships and find their place within the UW community.
+Founded in 2014, University Veteran Services (UVS) works to help veterans build meaningful relationships and find their place within the UW-Madison community.

-Please Donate today to help us cultivate a community for military-connected students on campus.
+Your donation will help UVS cultivate a community for military-connected students on campus.

-On average, service members and veterans at UW-Madison are six years older and 2.5 times more likely to be first generation college students than their peers.
+On average, service members and veterans at UW-Madison are 6 years older and 2.5 times more likely to be first-generation college students than their peers.

-Nearly 900 UW Madison students are veterans or currently serving in the military.
-Another 2,000 or so have an immediate family member who is a veteran.
+Hundreds of UW Madison students are veterans or currently serving in the military.
+Another 2,000 students have an immediate family member who is a veteran.

-Prior to this fall, we were known as Veteran Services and Military Assistance Center.
-The new name, University Veteran Services, better captures our mission of serving military-connected students throughout their entire university experience, from pre-application to post-graduation, while expanding our initiatives.
+Prior to this fall, UVS was known as the Veteran Services and Military Assistance Center.
+The new name, University Veteran Services, better captures the mission of serving military-connected students throughout their entire university experience, from pre-application to post-graduation.

-Last fall, University Veteran Services hosted a welcome event at Dejope Residence Hall featuring more than 30 local and campus resources.
-The event surpassed the size and scope of our previous fairs and highlighted the commitment among students and volunteers to help build and support the veteran community on campus.
-Going forward, we are working to continue to make a difference and become more proactive in addressing the needs of our veterans.
-Our primary objective is to provide a supportive community for veteran-connected students at UW Madison.
+University Veteran Services’ primary objective is to provide a supportive community for veteran-connected students at UW-Madison.
+Last fall, UVS hosted a welcome event at Dejope Residence Hall that featured more than 30 local and campus resources.
+The event surpassed the size and scope of previous fairs and highlighted the commitment among students and volunteers to help build and support the veteran community on campus.
+Going forward, UVS continues to make a difference and become more proactive in addressing the needs of veterans.

 Real Students, Real Stories